theshivamkumar/IIT-Jammu-NSS-website/README.md

 # IIT-Jammu-NSS-website

-This is the website of NSS, IIT Jammu
+This is the website of NSS, IIT Jammu.